 By the early 1890s, leading scientists and educators were criticizing textbooks endorsed by the WCTU.
-Scholars objected to their extensive exaggerations, distortions, and gross inaccuracies. i Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.
+Scholars objected to their extensive exaggerations, distortions, and gross inaccuracies.
+Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.

 Committee of Fifty

 In 1893, a group of scholars formed the Committee of Fifty for the Investigation of the Liquor Problem.5 It sought to determine facts rather than promote any point of view.6 Dr. John S. Billings of Johns Hopkins University headed the Committee.

 A subcommittee found the WCTU’s program of temperance instruction seriously defective.
-The committee contended that children should not be taught and forced to memorize “facts” that they would later find to be incorrect.
-This instructional approach was seen as inappropriate and doomed to backfire.
+The committee said that children should not be taught and forced to memorize “facts” that they would later find to be false.
+They saw this approach as doomed to backfire.

 “Alcohol is a Poison”

-By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the WCTU-approved textbooks clearly conveyed the false impression that alcohol is poison in any amount and is always harmful.7 By constant repetition of the word poison and by making numerous exaggerations and false statements, the approved texts attempted to mislead and frighten young people into abstinence.
+By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the approved textbooks taught that alcohol is poison in any amount.
+And that it is always harmful.7 The books constantly repeated the word poison.
+They also made many false statements.
+So they tried to mislead and frighten young people into abstinence.

-The Committee of Fifty believed that instruction should be based on facts so that students could form their own educated opinions.
+The Committee of Fifty believed that instruction should be based on facts.
+Then students could form their own informed judgements.

 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”8

 This was diametrically opposed to the view expressed by a WCTU leader.
 She said “To teach the danger of forming the awful, insidious, inexorable appetite [for alcohol], is the especial province of the teacher.”9

 Hunt warned of the great “harvest of death that might result from the universal teaching that the drinking of one or two glasses of wine is not ‘very dangerous.'”
 She insisted that “such teaching would be nothing less than crime.”10

 The investigating committee conducted a survey of all members of the American Physiological Society (APS).
 Also of 45 physiologists, hygienists, and specialists in allied sciences holding prominent positions abroad.